 Chained Access

 How It Works: Role assumptions are routed through an intermediate account you control.
 Quiverstone first assumes a role in your intermediate account, then uses that role to assume the destination role in the target account.
 This creates a two-hop chain: Quiverstone → Intermediate Account → Target Account.
+Use Cases:- Highly regulated environments requiring additional security controls

 - Organizations with strict security policies